Bern Dibner: Biography

-Dibner was born in Lisianka, near Kiev, Ukraine in 1897.
+Dibner was born in Lysianka, near Kiev, Ukraine in 1897.
 His family was Jewish.
 He moved to the United States with his family at the age of 7.
 In 1921, he graduated from the Polytechnic Institute of Brooklyn with a degree in Electrical Engineering.

 Engineering career

 Soon after graduating, Dibner designed and patented the first solderless electrical connectors and founded the Burndy Engineering Company in 1924.
 The company later became the Burndy Corporation and was bought by the French corporation Framatome Connectors International (FCI) in 1988.
 In 2009, Burndy was acquired and became a subsidiary of Hubbell Incorporated.
 Dibner died at his home in Wilton, Connecticut, on January 6, 1988.

 The "Burndy" appellation, used for both his company and the library he would found, was represents a portmanteau or blend of his first and last names.

 In 1954, Dibner was a board member of the American Jewish League Against Communism.